What is General Contractor’s Insurance?

-General Liability Insurance For General Contractors
+Cheap General Liability Insurance for Contractors

 This covers many of the possible situations you face as a General Contractor.
 It covers property damage and injuries you may cause to third parties while you are doing work.
 You face many different risks on job sites when you are a General contractor.
 It would be foolhardy to operate without the proper General Liability Insurance.

-For example, if a during the construction of a new building a worker falls off the roof and breaks his back, workers’ compensation:
+For example, if during the construction of a new building a worker falls off the roof and breaks his back, workers’ compensation: